Supernatural (film): Release

 Supernatural premiered at the New York Paramount on April 21, 1933.
-During its week-long theatrical run there, it grossed $23,300.
 The film played at smaller theaters and even as a second film in a double feature.
 The film continued to screen throughout the year, opening in May in western cities such as Austin and Salt Lake City before opening in July in Salem, Oregon and Casper, Wyoming.
 It continued to screen in various U.S. cities through the Christmas season.

-Internationally, it premiered in Australia in July 1933 and in the United Kingdom on February 10, 1934.
-The film was not as much of a financial success as Halperin's previous film White Zombie.
+Internationally, it premiered in Australia in July 1933 and in London on February 2, 1934.

 Due to the film's sexual content, it was rarely aired on television, similar to Island of Lost Souls and Murders in the Zoo.

+Home media

+MCA/Universal Home Entertainment released Supernatural on VHS on September 12, 1995.
+On October 16, 2014, Universal released the film on DVD via their made-on-demand Universal Vault Series.
+Kino Lorber issued the film on Blu-ray on April 7, 2020.

 Reception

+Box office

+The film was not as much of a financial success as Halperin's previous film White Zombie.
+During its week-long theatrical run in New York City, it grossed $23,300, with Variety deeming its box-office performance "poor."

+Critical response

 From contemporary reviews, The New York Herald gave the film a positive review stating that the film "doesn't make a bit of sense, but it does supply a lot of unwitting fun."
 Newsweek praised the film's script, pacing and direction.
 The New York Times praised the acting of Lombard and Dinehart as well as that the film "succeeds in awakening no little interest in its spooky doings."
 The Film Daily noted the script which was "not developed in a manner that makes for good entertainment".
 Variety referred to it negatively as a film that dies within the first half-hour.

+The New York Daily News gave the film a favorable assessment, deeming it "the spookiest of the recent pictures designed to expose the spiritualist racket."

-In retrospective Kim Newman described the film as a "a fascinating mix of the bizarre and the conventional, affords Carole Lombard one of her strangest roles".
+In a retrospective review, Kim Newman described the film as a "a fascinating mix of the bizarre and the conventional, affords Carole Lombard one of her strangest roles".
 Newman added that Randolph Scott was miscast, stating that he "stands around in a tux as Roma's dull love interest" Newman also commented on Garnett Weston's script that was "an idea more impressive in concept than the execution" and that it contained "too many drawing-room chats between more interesting low-life material."